-Remove the spring washer (59) and seal spring.
-Carefully slide the shaft sleeve (12) and rotating portion of the seal off the shaft as a unit.
+Remove the spring seat (59) and seal spring.
+Carefully slide the assembled shaft sleeve (12) and rotating portion of the seal off the shaft (26) as a unit.

 Apply oil to the sleeve and work it up under the rubber bellows.
 Slide the rotating portion of the seal off the sleeve.